Grand Valley State University

 Grand Valley State University (GVSU, GV, or Grand Valley) is a public university in Allendale, Michigan, United States.
 It was established in 1960 as Grand Valley State College.
 Its main campus is situated on 1322 acre approximately 12 mi west of Grand Rapids.
 The university also features campuses in Grand Rapids and Holland and regional centers in Battle Creek, Detroit, Muskegon, and Traverse City.

-GVSU enrolled more than 24,000 students as of fall 2021 from all 83 Michigan counties and dozens of other states and foreign countries.
+GVSU enrolled more than 22,000 students as of fall 2025 from 82 of 83 Michigan counties and dozens of other states and foreign countries.
 It employed nearly 4,000 people, with about 1,800 faculty and 2,000 staff.
 The university has alumni from 50 U.S. states, Canada, and 25 other countries.

 GVSU's NCAA Division II sports teams are the Lakers and they compete in the Great Lakes Intercollegiate Athletic Conference (GLIAC) in all 20 intercollegiate varsity sports.
-They have won 28 NCAA Division II National Championships.
+They have won 31 NCAA Division II National Championships.